evangboucher/DynaDoc/README.md

 ```

 When possible please make the URL a hyper link.
 It is important that with any distribution of DynaDoc you include an unmodified copy of the NOTICE.txt and LICENSE file with the distribution.
-NPM will have the NOTICE.txt and LICENSE file already provided.
+NPM will have the NOTICE.txt and LICENSE file already provided for you.

 This site gives a good overview of the license (this is not legal advice!):
 <a href="https://tldrlegal.com/license/common-public-attribution-license-version-1.0-(cpal-1.0)#summary" target="_blank">CPAL-1.0</a>